ultralytics/ultralytics/docs/en/models/yolov6.md

 - **Enhanced Backbone and Neck Design:** By deepening YOLOv6 to include another stage in the backbone and neck, this model achieves state-of-the-art performance on the COCO dataset at high-resolution input.
 - **Self-Distillation Strategy:** A new self-distillation strategy is implemented to boost the performance of smaller models of YOLOv6, enhancing the auxiliary regression branch during training and removing it at inference to avoid a marked speed decline.

-## Pre-trained Models

-YOLOv6 provides various pre-trained models with different scales:

-- YOLOv6-N: 37.5% AP on COCO val2017 at 1187 FPS with NVIDIA Tesla T4 GPU.
-- YOLOv6-S: 45.0% AP at 484 FPS.
-- YOLOv6-M: 50.0% AP at 226 FPS.
-- YOLOv6-L: 52.8% AP at 116 FPS.
-- YOLOv6-L6: State-of-the-art accuracy in real-time.

-YOLOv6 also provides quantized models for different precisions and models optimized for mobile platforms.

 ## Usage

 You can use YOLOv6 for object detection tasks using the Ultralytics pip package.
 The following is a sample code snippet showing how to use YOLOv6 models for training: